mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* but the drive was very custom and therefore expensive
 		* 1541 electronics would have worked
 		* maybe clocked at 2 MHz for faster transfer
+	* no strict separation of layers 2 and 2
+		* codes $81 and $82 have knowledge of type of command byte (main or supplementary command byte)
+		* they should only signal ATN yes/no

 ![](tcbm.gif =601x577)